haleluque/sb-ecom/README.md

 - REST implementation, using the basic verbs.
 - Exception handling through @RestControllerAdviser and custom exception handling.
 - Logging implementation, using slf4j
-- Spring Security implementation, with a custom authenticator using JWT
+- Spring Security implementation, with a custom authenticator using JWT.
+Cookie based authentication as well implemented
 - Use of atomic transactions with @Transactional